nermine11/Goose-game/README.md

 # Goose-game
-a mini-project in c for coding the Goose game
+A mini-project in c for coding the Goose game